jina-ai/faq/faq_main.md

 If there is scope for options, please try using a Virtual Machine for Ubuntu on Windows to experience minimum difficulties.

+## Jina installation causing a problem on Macbook?

+Jina installation on Macbook can be because of the M1 chip.
+Jina runs smoothly on Macbooks with Intel chip but due to recent advancements in processors, the M1 is relatively very new and hence, can throw some problems.
+To fix this, please follow the steps written in this blog [TO BE BACKLINKED]

+# Technical Concepts

+## What is neural search and why is it important for me?

+Neural search leverages the power of deep neural networks to build search systems.

+Think of any great search engine you have ever used like Google.
+Even Google uses AI and neural networks to make its search effective.

+We as developers, sometimes want to create brilliant search systems and hence, neural search comes into the picture.

+More about neural search : https://docs.jina.ai/get-started/neural-search

 ## What's the difference between Jina and AWS Kendra?